enfiskutensykkel/i-tide/README.md

 by concatenating a `.xml`, `.json` or `.txt` to the end-points, something which is convenient for debugging in a browser.
 Note that the plain text format isn't really intended for parsing.

+I will document the RESTy API at a later point when the application is more complete.

 Micro framework
 ---------------